pyth-network/pyth-crosschain/ethereum/Deploying.md

 Changes to the files in this directory should be commited as well.

 # Upgrading the contract
-To upgrade the contract you should add a new migration file in the `migrations/prod` directory increasing the migration number.
+To upgrade the contract you should add a new migration file in the `migrations/*` directories increasing the migration number.

 It looks like so: